kaustubhkarnik94/sql-injection/README.md

 ## Acknowledgments

 A special thanks to **PortSwigger** for providing the SQL Injection learning path, which has been an invaluable resource for understanding and practicing web application security.
+You can explore the full learning path here: [PortSwigger SQL Injection Learning Path](https://portswigger.net/web-security/learning-paths/sql-injection).